Terminals

 Using the tools in the toolset one can set up services that handle TUI login on virtual terminals, and that provide virtual terminals entirely within application mode code, supplementing or even replacing the virtual terminals provided by a Linux or BSD operating system kernel.

-Terminals need various resources, some of which are supplied with the toolset.
+User-space virtual terminals need various resources, some of which are supplied with the toolset.

 Real terminals